balcortex/100_days_code_web_development/README.md

 ## Day 039 - 2023/10/11

 Today I worked on the information section.
 This section uses an h2 and a div (flexbox container) as the main elements.
 Inside the container are four divs, each with a p and img tags.

+## Day 040 - 2023/10/12

+Today I worked on the quote section.
+This section was the simplest of all, containing only two p tags.
+I added a little CSS animation to make it more fun.